Le-Tuan-Binh/spring-boot-3-spring-6-and-hibernate-for-beginners/README.md

 **Notes:** Do not use the `src/main/webapp` directory if your application is packaged as a JAR.
 Although this is a standard Maven directory, it works only with WAR packaging.
 It silently ignored by most build tools if you generate a JAR.

+#### 2.7 Template in Spring Project

+Spring Boot includes auto configuration for following template engines

+Some of template engines we use is
+- FreeMarker
+- Thymeleaf
+- Mustache

+And by the defaults, Spring Boot will load templates from `../templates` directory.
+And Thymeleaf is one of the most popular template engine, we will use in this course.

+#### 2.8 Unit test in Spring Project

+Spring Boot unit test class will automatically create by `Spring Initializr` when you create the first project in this websites.

+You can add the unit test in the file that auto generate.

 ### Frequently Asked Questions

 ```bash